simonhw/campsite-bookings/TESTING.md

     return redirect('user_bookings')
 ```

+If the initial identity checks fail, a PermissionDenied exception is raised.

 ### Accounts Pages
 The Sign In, Sign Out, and Sign Up pages already come with form validation in the Django package.
-Full testing of these pages is detailed below in [Manual Testing](#manual-testing).
+Full testing of these pages is detailed below in the [Full Testing](#full-testing) section.

 ## Testing